Triex/Event-Minisite-01/README.md

 ## Site Sections

+An intimate psytrance/trance event for industry insiders.

-* Homepage
+* Homepage + buy tickets
 * Lineup + venue info
-* Buy tickets (should this be intergrated in the homepage?)
-* How to get there (seperate page or together with another?)
+* How to get there
-* RuffBeatz street team / crew
+* RuffBeatz promo street team

 ## Authors